American Legion Auxiliary Empire Girls State

 At the Riverview Cemetery there's a ceremony and speeches and another rifle salute.

-Lastly, the color guard goes to the Warn Ten Broeck Cemetery to place a wreath and to salute the deceased.
+Following the Riverview ceremony, about 12:30 p.m., Legion members, colorguard, and some Auxiliary members visit the Warn Ten Broeck Cemetery to place a wreath and to salute the deceased.

 For the Community